turbot/guardrails-samples/policy_packs/aws/sns/enforce_encryption_at_rest_is_enabled_for_topics/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for SNS topics:

-- Enforce Encryption at Rest, to safeguard sensitive data in topics
+- Set the Customer Managed Key to be used for encryption
-- Set the Customer Managed Key to be used to encrypt data in topics
+- Enforce Encryption at Rest via AWS managed key or a customer managed key

 ## Documentation